 There’s a month of waves and then there’s A Month of Waves.
 And the “A Month of Waves” that just belted Western Australia could not have come at a better time for cinematographer Darren McCagh and photographer Russell Ord.

-The duo set off an ambitious and slightly uncharted mission a little over a year ago when they sought crowd funding for a documentary on Ord and his quest to nail his interpretation of the perfect surf shot.
+The duo set off an ambitious and slightly uncharted mission back in 2013 when they sought crowdfunding for a documentary on Ord and his quest to nail his interpretation of the perfect surf shot.

 But conflicting work schedules, mismatched availability, and family commitments have added unexpected weight to the documentary’s progress and, it’s fair to say, at least for McCagh, the self-imposed pressure is starting to build.

 “To be honest, although we are continually working on the project, the whole process is going a bit slower than expected,” McCagh says of the documentary, titled “One Shot.”

 “We had every intention of finishing at the end of last year, but unfortunately it just hasn’t happened that way.
 We have come a long way, we have a lot of content, but there is still a fair chunk to do.
 We’re aiming to have it done by March, but we’ll see how we go.”

 The pair reached their target of $16,000 with donations from 121 supporters by offering a sliding scale of rewards for donors, ranging from a thank you in the film’s credits to an all-expenses-paid trip to The Right – the brutal offshore wave that partly serves as the documentary’s centerpiece.